 I would prefer just to talk to the physicians and the nurses.
 The nurses see tons of the patients day in and day out.
 They see people get better.
 They see how people cope with things.
 They are a really good resource because they have the time to spend with you.

 The doctors do, but they’re in and out.
 They’ve got so much they have to do.
 The nurses have their time to spend with you to explain what’s going to happen, to say, “They said you would have this symptom, but you may not have this symptom.
 If you do, these are different ways we can treat it.
 It doesn’t necessarily have to go down this path you saw online.”

 I did not do a scan before I started treatment.
 I did one right before I started the intravenous treatment.
 It was a CT scan with contrast, which was the first time I had that.
 I remember it feeling warm and feeling like I was going (to the bathroom) during the scan.

 I had a PICC line.
 I did not get a port.
-My doctor wanted me to have a PICC line because I did a lot of trials with my therapy because of my age and the fact that I was completely healthy, didn’t have cardiac issues or anything like that.
+My doctor wanted me to have a PICC line because I did a lot of trials with my therapy because of my age, and the fact that I was completely healthy and didn’t have cardiac issues or anything like that.